7k+

 Superset's positioning

-Superset is building the horizontal command center for multi-agent software development.
-As Claude Code, Codex, Cursor, OpenCode, and Antigravity become the workers, Superset is the one place to dispatch, isolate, observe, review, and merge their work.
+As the stacks collapse into single-vendor verticals, Superset is the neutral orchestration layer above them — harness-agnostic, open-source, composable.
+Claude Code, Codex, Cursor, OpenCode, and Antigravity become the workers; Superset is the one place to dispatch, isolate, observe, review, and merge their work — and the only player whose position improves as every vendor races to own its own model and harness.

 Founder deep dive